 The built environment is now the only area where people have low expectations of design, said Terry Farrell at last week's Urban Design conference.
-It was there that he formally launched his proposal for an Urban Design Council, along the lines of the Design Council.
-He lauded the work of the council - achieved with a grant of £7 million a year and 38 executive staff - but did not explain where he hoped this sort of money would come from.
+He formally launched his proposal for an Urban Design Council, along the lines of the Design Council.
+Farrell lauded the work of the council - achieved with a grant of £7 million a year and 38 executive staff - but did not explain where he hoped this sort of money would come from for the udc.

 The importance of money was also a key note of other speakers' presentations.
 John Rouse, secretary of the Urban Task Force, stressed the importance of convincing not only the detr and dcms of the importance of urban design, but also the Treasury.
 'Design costs money but creates value,' he said.
 'If we want a good fiscal set-up that encourages good design, we have to convince the Treasury on its own terms.'